 Credit card usage - including cash advances - is only available in Ashgabat, and even then, mostly in hotels.
 Large hotels, restaurants and tourist service providers generally accept credit cards, but expect smaller operators and shops to accept cash only.

 ATMs are difficult to find, even in Ashgabat.
 If travelling through rural and remote areas, be aware that there will be no ATM access.
+Most ATMs are only of use to locals and do not accept foreign cards.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of your trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.